ppy/osu-wiki/news/2018/2018-07-21-the-qat-gazette-june-2018.md

 While not a retirement exactly, the Quality Assurance Team underwent a bit of spring cleaning this month, where we evaluated the direction and focus we want to have as a team, specifically one that is geared mostly towards disqualifications and beatmap checking.

-As a result, ::Doyak::{ user=2046893 } and [Kurai](https://osu.ppy.sh/users/77089) have been moved over to the Global Moderation Team, which better aligns with their previously moderation-heavy duties within the QAT.
+As a result, ::Doyak::{ user=2046893 } and ::Kurai::{ user=77089 } have been moved over to the Global Moderation Team, which better aligns with their previously moderation-heavy duties within the QAT.

 Following a more traditional retirement, ::Kurokami::{ user=260933 } has left the team after a faithful 3 years of service, rightfully earning him the 3 Year Quality Assurance Team badge to adorn his profile page.